-NUMERICAL_DERIVATIVES ( default=off ) calculate the derivatives for these quantities numerically NOPBC ( default=off ) ignore the periodic boundary conditions when calculating distances SQUARED ( default=off ) This should be setted if you want MSD instead of RMSD
+NUMERICAL_DERIVATIVES ( default=off ) calculate the derivatives for these quantities numerically SQUARED ( default=off ) This should be setted if you want MSD instead of RMSD

 The following tells plumed to calculate the RMSD distance between the positions of the atoms in the reference file and their instantaneous position.
 The Kearseley algorithm is used so this is done optimally.